 - The Therapeutic Hypothermia After Pediatric Cardiac Arrest (THAPCA) Trials aim to determine whether therapeutic hypothermia, in which the body’s temperature is lowered and maintained several degrees below normal for a limited period of time, is as successful at treating children who experience cardiac arrest as it has been in treating adults.
-The THAPCA Trials were developed by CPCCRN investigators in collaboration with the Pediatric Emergency Care Applied Research Network, which is funded by the Emergency Medical Services in Children program in the Maternal and Child Health Bureau at Health Resources Services Administration.
-The THAPCA Trials are funded by the National Heart, Lung, and Blood Institute, but CPCCRN sites served as Vanguard sites for the initial phase of the trial, and cumulatively have enrolled the greatest number of subjects in the trials.
+The THAPCA Trials were developed with input from investigators in CPCCRN and the Pediatric Emergency Care Applied Research Network (PECARN), which is funded by the Emergency Medical Services in Children program in the Maternal and Child Health Bureau at Health Resources Services Administration.
+The THAPCA Trials are funded by the National Heart, Lung, and Blood Institute with CPCCRN sites serving as Vanguard sites for the initial phase of the trial.
 The trials evaluate therapeutic hypothermia’s efficacy at increasing survival rates and reducing the risk of brain injury in infants and children who experience a cardiac arrest while out of the hospital (THAPCA-OH, ClinicalTrials.gov NCT00878644) or in the hospital (THAPCA-IH, ClinicalTrials.gov NCT00880087).
 Subject accrual is complete for THAPCA-OH, but continues for the in-hospital trial.

 - Therapeutic Hypothermia After Pediatric Cardiac Arrest Trial: The Vanguard Phase Experience and Implications for Other Trials (Pemberton, et al.; 2013; PMC3540393)